fokkerone/tokensui/content/docs/(getting-started)/mcp.mdx

 ---
 title: MCP
-description: Learn how to use the shadcn/ui MCP(Model Context Protocol) with ReUI.
+description: Learn how to use the shadcn/ui MCP(Model Context Protocol) with Token UI.
 ---

 MCP is an open protocol that standardizes how applications provide context to LLMs.